risawitama/verbose-potato/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## What do you get when you cross a rabbit with a water hose?
+Hare spray.